A Brief Introduction to Chinese Buddhist Temples

 Clinton’s era is the climax.
 The climax is a dangerous point, beyond which is a downward journey.

-Which is why Lao Tzu emphasised on yin-yang balance and Confucius advocated Middle Course for Moderation.
+Which is why Lao Tzu emphasised yin-yang balance and Confucius advocated the Middle Course of Moderation.
 It’s the secret to sustaining the existence of the universe and to the longevity of Chinese civilisation.

 But America’s merchant government doesn’t understand it.